Interstellar Object Accessibility and Mission Design: Deep Learning-based Guidance and Control

 The Caltech MATLAB-based software simulation setup is developed for testing the performance of Neural-Rendezvous and other autonomous GNC algorithms in exploring ISOs, where its details can are discussed in~\cite{tsukamoto2022} and the results are partially discussed also in~Section~\ref{sec:comparison}.
 A YouTube video which visualizes the software simulation results can be found {\underline{\href{https://youtu.be/4KPaqSpFMEU}{here}}}.

-There is an ongoing work of validating Neural-Rendezvous's performance on an actual spacecraft using the Caltech's six-degree-of-freedom robotic spacecraft simulator (M-STAR)~\cite{SCsimulator} shown in Figure~\ref{fig:sc_simulator}, which runs on NVIDIA Jetson TX2 as the main computer to run the GNC and perception algorithms.
-It is controlled by eight thrusters at 2 Hz control frequency with the motion capture camera system running at 100 Hz.
-The hardware simulation is performed by scaling down the ISO dynamics to the one of the S/C simulator, with the uncertainty assumed to be the ones given by AutoNav.
+There is ongoing work on validating Neural-Rendezvous's performance on an actual spacecraft using Caltech's six-degree-of-freedom robotic spacecraft simulator (M-STAR)~\cite{SCsimulator} shown in Figure~\ref{fig:sc_simulator}, which runs on NVIDIA Jetson TX2 as the main computer to run the GNC and perception algorithms.
+It is controlled by eight thrusters at a 2 Hz control frequency, with the motion capture camera system running at 100 Hz.
+The hardware simulation is performed by scaling down the ISO dynamics to that of the S/C simulators, with the uncertainty assumed to be the ones given by AutoNav.
 See~\cite{SCsimulator} to learn more about the simulator specifications.
 The preliminary results can be found~{\underline{\href{https://drive.google.com/drive/folders/1Aw4Mr5tG1uf-YRwAIvG3pGBNSc626yvd?usp=sharing}{here}}}.